-This ginger and pecan brittle with chocolate drizzle is simple to make and is a perfect DIY foodie Christmas gift or at any time of year.
+This ginger and pecan brittle with chocolate drizzle is simple to make and is a perfect edible Christmas gift or at any time of year.
+Try this easy brittle recipe!

 The new SuperFast Thermapen® 4 Cooks Thermometer is the number one selling food thermometer in the UK.
 Here are some of the best things about it: